How to uninstall Mac Mechanic on Mac

 Tip: Quick automatic removal with CleanMyMac X

-The quickest way to destroy Mac Mechanic is to use a dedicated anti-malware tool.
-CleanMyMac X by MacPaw is a classic app to protect your Mac from malware and keep it optimized.
+The quickest way to destroy Mac Mechanic is to use a dedicated Mac cleaner app.
+CleanMyMac X by MacPaw is an app that can effectively protect your Mac from malware and keep it optimized.

 Apple notarizes CleanMyMac X, so it’s safe to use.
 It scans your computer, folder by folder, detects all malicious elements, and removes them for good.
 What’s more, you can download CleanMyMac X for free.